papoanaya/emacs_utils/README.md

   No graph support as of yet, but the objective is to be able to use TBL and PIC to support those.
 It is based on the LaTeX export code.
 There is still a lot of the latex code there that needs to be cleaned up.
-It will be done  as soon as I find out what can I safely remove. :)
+Development of this code is halted and all efforts are being spent on org-e-groff.el .
+- org-e-groff.el : Org Export for groff using groff's Memorandum Macros.
+This one uses the new org-export.el framework that generalizes how org items are passed.
+This one leverages of those tags and translates those to Groff Memorandum Macros.